 Review and update nominations and expressions of wishes relating to pension death benefits and death in service payments.

 Your estate planning strategy is likely to be impacted by the financial effects of the coronavirus crisis.
 For example, if you make regular gifts out of income, it may not be prudent to assume that your income will continue at past levels.
 On the other hand, whilst asset values continue to be generally depressed, this may be an opportunity to make capital gifts with less capital gains or inheritance tax triggered compared with when values were higher.

-Co-parenting arrangements may seem impossible to comply with given the restrictions on movement announced on 23 March 2020.
-Advice should be sought on those arrangements.
-The Government has today (24 March 2020) updated the guidance it released only yesterday to add the following "Where parents do not live in the same household, children under 18 can be moved between their parents’ homes."
-Our @FamilyLawVlogger has posted an update here.
+Co-parenting arrangements may feel impossible to comply with given the restrictions on movement announced on 23 March 2020.
+On 24 March, the Government updated the guidance it released to add the following "Where parents do not live in the same household, children under 18 can be moved between their parents’ homes."
+Our @FamilyLawVlogger has posted about this here.